vSpqce/Cheaterlist/README.md

 [Note] I am not re-uploading videos if they weren't originally uploaded to discord.

 #### Update 2 - 10/17/2023
-Since the original #90 listing was deleted from the discord, the server considered the next one #90 but I am keeping every single listing even if it was deleted so I will consider it listing #91.
+Since the original #90 listing was deleted from the discord, the server considered the next one #90 but I am keeping every single listing even if it is deleted so I will consider it listing #91.
 [Note] Every listing on the Discord from #90 onwards is that listing number incremented by 1 here.